 I’m a fan of creating a robust, motley team of people who are wonderfully juicy, different, exciting and themselves.
 I ALWAYS look for people who are better, smarter, more talented, more detailed and more capable in the areas where I stink – to cover my gaps and create bridges.

 6. BEWARE of Shadow Support

 Take an inventory of your support people.
 Are they truly supporting you?
 OR Be honest… are YOU supporting them?
 Have you offered them a position or job because of your pity?
 Did they need a job?
 Are you feeling sorry for them?
-Are you feeling your need to take care of people?
+Are you feeling you need to take care of people?
 REALLY – Check yourself here.
-Sometimes this one area is the lynch pin to your success or failure.
+Sometimes this one area is the lynchpin to your success or failure.

 7. Organize Your Space